girikmenon5/ibuprofen-pharmokinetic-model/README.md

-# Pharmacokinetic Modeling of Chiral Inversion: An Differential Equation Simulation of (R)-Ibuprofen
+# Pharmacokinetic Modeling of Chiral Inversion: An Ordinary Differential Equation Simulation of (R)-Ibuprofen

 ## Project Overview